Shahir-47/FD2-SampleDBs/README.md

 where `<type>` is one of the record types.
 Run the command without the `<type` argument to see a list of all of the record types.

-### farmosUtil.js
+### FarmData2 Libraries

-The `src/library/farmosUtil/` is a symlink to the `FarmData2/library/farmosUtil` module that provides useful utility functions for working with farmOS records.
-These functions should be maintained and updated from the `FarmData2` repo.
+The `linkFD2libs.bash` command will ensure that the libraries from FarmData2 that are used are linked into this repository.
+A symlink for each linked library is created in the `src/libraries` directory.

+When new a library is added to FarmData2 that are needed here the `linkFD2libs.bash` and `.gitignore` files should be updated so that the new library is linked.

+The libraries should be maintained only from the FarmData2 repository.
+They should not be modified via the `src/libraries` in this project.

 ### Development Workflow